hoangduytran/blender-manual/manual/render/shader_nodes/shader/principled.rst

 Coat
 ----

-Clearcoat
-   Extra white specular layer on top of others.
-   This is useful for materials like car paint and the like.
+Coat
+   Controls the intensity of the coat layer, both the reflection and the tinting.
+   Typically should be 0 or 1 for physically-based materials.
-Clearcoat Roughness:
+Coat Roughness:
-   Roughness of clearcoat specular.
+   Roughness of coat layer.
+Coat IOR
+   The :term:`Index of Refraction` of the coat layer.
+   This parameter affects the materials reflectivity as well as the falloff of the coat tinting.
+Coat Tint
+   Adds a colored tint to the coat layer by modeling volumetric absorption in the layer.
+   Saturation increases at shallower angles, as the light travels farther through the medium (depending on the Coat IOR).
-Clearcoat Normal
+Coat Normal
-   Controls the normals of the *Clearcoat* layer.
+   Controls the normals of the coat layer.

 Sheen